fournip1/JPAFBOARD/README.md

 # Welcome to the PAF Board
 This small Java application is a bespoke media player taylored for sound stage manager working on improv' show.
 In an improv' show, the sound manager should be able to play the right track at the right moment instantaneously.
-Up to now, this could either be achieved with a live musician -- or with a standard music board.
-Of course a good live musician is the ideal solution.
+Up to now, this could either be achieved with a live musician  or with a standard music board.
-But usually the music library associated to music board provide a limited amount of music.
+Of course a live musician is the ideal solution.
+And if you want to rely on a very small set of tracks, a plain music But usually the music library associated to music board provide a limited amount of music.

 In order to meet this requirement, the sound manager should find the track using simple keywords.